Go-kart: Engines

-Traditionally, small two-stroke and four-stroke internal combustion engines are used in motorised go-kart racing.
-Power is transmitted from the engine to the rear axle by way of a chain (some rentals use a belt).

 Four-stroke engines can be standard air-cooled industrial based engines, sometimes with small modifications, developing from about 5 to 20 hp.
 Briggs & Stratton, Tecumseh (company closed in 2008), Kohler, Robin, and Honda are manufacturers of such engines.
 They are adequate for racing and fun kart applications.
 There are also more powerful two-stroke engines available from manufacturers like Yamaha, KTM, Biland, or Aixro (Wankel engine) offering from 15 to 48 hp.
 They run at up to 11,000 rpm, and are manufactured specifically for karting.
 PRD makes the PRD Fireball, a two-stroke engine delivering 28.5 hp at 15,580 rpm.

-Electric go-karts are available, requiring only that the batteries of the karts be plugged into an array of chargers after each tun.
+Electric go-karts are available, requiring only that the batteries of the karts be plugged into an array of chargers after each run.
 Since they are pollution-free and emit no smoke, the racetracks can be indoors in controlled environments.
 Electric karts powered by lead-acid batteries can run a maximum of 20–30 minutes before the performance is affected, while those powered by lithium batteries may last up to 2 hours on a single charge.
 Some karts have been fitted with hydrogen fuel cells.
 High-performance electric go-karts for amusement parks and indoor tracks may have external electronic controls in the event of an accident or other hazards, in which the track attendant or the race referee can remotely slow down or stop all vehicles on the track via radio control.
 This external control can also be used to limit young riders to a slow operating speed, while a race consisting only of adults is permitted a higher speed.
 These controls can be applied to both electric and combustion-engine karts.

 In some countries, go-karts can be licensed for use on public roads often referred to as street tracks.
 Typically there are some restrictions; in the European Union, a go-kart modified for use on the road must be outfitted with headlights (high/low beam), tail lights, a horn, indicators, and an engine not exceeding 20 hp.